Measure video ad performance

-In AdWords, you can see your TrueView campaigns under “All campaigns” alongside any other campaigns you may be running.
-By selecting Video campaigns from this drop-down menu, you can view a summary of only your TrueView campaigns’ performance.
-In this view, only the columns and features related to your TrueView campaign performance will automatically populate with performance data.
+In AdWords, you can see your video campaigns under “All campaigns” alongside any other campaigns you may be running.
+By selecting Video campaigns from this drop-down menu, you can view a summary of only your video campaigns’ performance.
+In this view, only the columns and features related to video campaign performance will automatically populate with performance data.

-Some key metrics for your TrueView campaigns include:
+Some key metrics for your video campaigns include:

 - Core performance:

-- Views show you the number of times people watched or engaged with your video.
-For TrueView video ads, the number of views also counts towards your public YouTube account.
+- Views show you the number of times people watched or engaged with your video ad.
+Note: TrueView video ads views will also count towards your video's public YouTube view count only if a video is longer than 11 seconds.

 - View rate shows you the number of views or engagements your video ad receives divided by the number of times your ad is shown (video and thumbnail impressions).